fbertram/TuringTrader/DocFX/articles/Demo01.md

 _plotter.OpenWith("SimpleChart");
 ```

-The parameter passed into the method points to a template, which controls the appearance.
+The parameter passed into the method refers to a template, which controls the appearance.
 If the template file name does not include an extension, like in this example, the extension used is the Default Template Extension from the Report Output Settings:

 ![](../images/demo01/reportOutputSettings.jpg)